 After finishing unit testing, component testing will be performed by testers.

-Material are unit test cases, low- level design
+Material are component test cases, low- level design

 Testers user Black Box Testing technique to do

 When executing component testing, if any bugs are found, testers have to log on “Defect Log Management” file and assign to developer fix it and redo this process until it is correct.